OpenVisualCloud/Media-Transport-Library/doc/rtcp.md

 ## RTCP Configuration Code Example

-To enable and configure RTCP in IMTL for packet loss handling, the following code snippet provides a template:
+To enable and configure RTCP in MTL for packet loss handling, the following code snippet provides a template:

 ```cpp
 ops_tx.flags |= ST20P_TX_FLAG_ENABLE_RTCP;  // Enabling RTCP on the transmitter side